igor47/blog/_posts/2012-08-12-handle-passwords-with-keychain.md

 clicking it in the left-hand pane.

 Whenever I create a new account, or change a password, I come up with a [random password](http://xkcd.com/936/) myself and put it in my clipboard.
-When I sign into my account I allow Safari/Chrome to remember my password, which means it stores the password in Keychain.
+Paste it when signing up, and when signing in.
+On sign in I allow Safari/Chrome to remember my password, which means it stores the password in Keychain.

 If you ever need the password outside your OS X browser, for instance to sign in to